TheCowboyAI/w3/initiate-cim.md

    - Scan and catalog available hardware on remote system
    - Generate hardware configuration
    - Store hardware state persistently
-   - Provide interfaces for hardware reconfiguration
+   - Provide interfaces for hardware inspection and reconfiguration

 3. Implement container infrastructure:
    - Define container management API
    - use nixos-containers
    - Ensure container networking is isolated and secure using only nats as a connector
    - Setup resource limits and monitoring

+4. Graphic User Interface
+   - Wayland/Hyprland with selected plugins and add ons
+   - Boots to Kiosk showing (NOC) Network Operations Center
+     - shows current hardware sensors
+     - shows all containers with status

 ### Step 3: Communication Layer